mstksg/inCode/copy/entries/singletons-2.md

 !!!singletons/Door2.hs "data SomeDoor ::"
 ```

+(Remember that `Sing s`, when `s` is a `DoorState`, is a type "synonym" for our
+favorite door singleton `SDoorState s`.
+We're going to switch to using `Sing s`
+instead of `SDoorState s` for the rest of this series just to move into a more
+universal style where we treat the `Sing` as basically syntactical noise)

 `MkSomeDoor` is a constructor for an existential data type, meaning that the
 data type "hides" a type variable `s`.
 Note the type (`Sing s -> Door s ->
 SomeDoor`) and how the result type (`SomeDoor`) *forgets* the `s` and hides all